Meet partners where they are

 - Create appropriate opportunities for our partners to participate in the design process and to learn by doing

 - Clarify our purpose (for example, with a problem statement)

 We also assume that people are:

 A partner’s ability to participate inevitably affects our day-to-day work.
 We are honest and transparent whenever we feel that our partners are not participating as much as the work demands.

-Initial level-setting allows us to help our partners level-up over time, and better measure how far they’ve come.
+By initially assessing design maturity, we’re able to help our partners increase their skills over time, and better measure how far they’ve come.

-As one example: during a nine-week engagement in which our partner expressed interest in maturing their user-centered design practice, 18F determined our partner’s initial level of design maturity through stakeholder interviews (with their in-house designers) and contextual inquiry.
-We then identified three learning objectives and created a lightweight curriculum using backward design, a method from curriculum design in which you first define desired learning outcomes, then how you’ll assess learning before devising training material.
+As one example: 18F had a nine-week engagement in which our partner expressed interest in maturing their user-centered design practice.
+We determined our partner’s initial level of design maturity through stakeholder interviews with their in-house designers and through contextual inquiry [18F methods].
+As a result, we identified three learning objectives.
+We created a lightweight curriculum using backward design, a curriculum design method in which you first define desired learning outcomes, then identify how you’ll assess learning, before you devise training material.

-At the beginning of each week, for the first six weeks of the engagement, we sent 15-minute “homework” assignments as part of our weekly status emails.
+At the beginning of each week, for the first six weeks of the engagement, we included 15-minute “homework” assignments in our weekly status emails.
 This got the team thinking about a particular aspect of user-centered design.
-Each email also corresponded with a skill-building workshop held later in the week.
-This helped us to simultaneously meet the goal of the engagement while helping the team mature in its user-centered design practice.
+Each assignment corresponded with a skill-building workshop held later in the week.
+This helped us meet the engagement goal and also helped the team mature its user-centered design practice.
 By the end of this engagement our agency partners were planning their own research and moderating their own usability tests.

 When design maturity isn’t a subgoal